- Risky Situations: Do not return by car if there is sedation, loss of balance, or oxygen need.

 - Doctor Recommendation: If your physician recommends an ambulance, this is a medical necessity.

-- 112 and Nova Ambulans: Both handle emergencies -- 112 goes to the nearest public hospital, Nova Ambulans to the private hospital of your choice.
+- 112 and Nova Ambulans: Both handle emergencies -- 112 routes to the nearest appropriate hospital (most often public), while a private ambulance takes you to the facility you prefer [1].

 - Preparation: Prepare epicrisis, medication list, and destination address information.